ismailomodara/html-parser/README.md

 - Allow the user to clear the folder structure by clicking on a button that says, "Clear"
 - Enable multiple submissions

-## Notes
-- This prompt should take an hour or two to complete.
-If that is not the case, please reach out to the Pipekit member who gave you this take home
-- If you're running into hiccups or have feedback, please reach out as well
-- Certain web pages like https://google.com rely heavily on Javascript and display some strange things. https://pipekit.io and https://github.com are good test cases

 ## Wireframe
 ![wireframe](./assets/wireframe.png)